Taheruddin Thakur

 Taheruddin Thakur (died 17 February 2009) was a Bangladeshi politician.
 He served as the Minister of State for Information at the cabinet of President Sheikh Mujibur Rahman.

 Career

-Thakur was arrested on 14 August 1996 for the charge of assassination of Sheikh Mujibur Rahman which took place on 15 August 1975.
-He was acquitted from the case later.
-On 20 October 2004, Metropolitan Sessions Judge's Court (Trial Court) acquitted Thakur from another charge of Jail Killing case.
+Thakur was arrested on 14 August 1996 over the assassination of Sheikh Mujibur Rahman on 15 August 1975.
+He was later acquitted.
+On 20 October 2004, the Metropolitan Sessions Judge's Court (Trial Court) acquitted Thakur of another charge in the Jail Killing case.

 Thakur worked as a journalist at The Daily Ittefaq.
 He died on 17 February 2009 after suffering from kidney disease.